-- If either front seat belt does not retract or can not be pulled out due to a malfunction or activation of the pretensioner. - The front seat belt pretensioner assembly or surrounding area has been damaged. - The front and side parts of the vehicle (shaded in the illustration) were involved in an accident that did not cause the seat belt pretensioners to operate. - The front seat belt pretensioner assembly is scratched, cracked, or otherwise damaged.
+- If either front seat belt does not retract or can not be pulled out due to a malfunction or activation of the pretensioner. - The front seat belt pretensioner assembly or surrounding area has been damaged. - The front and side parts of the vehicle (shaded in the illustration) were involved in an accident not of the extent to cause the seat belt pretensioners to operate. - The front seat belt pretensioner assembly is scratched, cracked, or otherwise damaged.